Fees & Payments

 The Houses are:

-School Lunch is prepared fresh each day in the school cafeteria.
+School lunch is prepared fresh each day in the school cafeteria.
 The school lunch is vegetarian and follows a four-week menu, a soft copy of which is sent to parents at the beginning of the year.
-The meal includes a nutritious Indian or Western main course, a healthy salad and a fruit and, three days a week, a dessert.
+The meal includes a nutritious Indian or Western main course, a healthy salad and fruit and, three days a week, a dessert.

 Students must commit either to school lunch or home lunch for the entire semester.
 This applies to Primary only